milesspencer35/startup/notes.md

-# Basic writing and formating syntax Notes
+## Basic writing and formatting syntax Notes

 * Heading
     * Heading are marked by the # symbol.
-    * The number of # symbols distiguish what level of heading it will be
+    * The number of # symbols distinguishes what level of heading it will be

 * Styling text
     * '**' surrounding text makes it bold